fehlhabers/fehlhaberconsulting.se/_posts/2022-06-03-new-github-based-homepage.md

 The repo for this page is public, so check it out [here](https://github.com/fehlhabers/FehlhaberConsulting)

 Writing posts on my mobile also works nice!
 For example, this particular part of the post was done using [mGit](https://github.com/maks/MGit) &  [markor](https://github.com/gsantner/markor) for Android.
-Can take a picture of me in the sun and add it right in markor:
+Can take a picture of me in the sun and add it right in markor!

 After having tried this out a bit, I'm ready to add some more about what I do and get the rest of the page up to date!